Seth01000011/moisture_sensor_network/current_task_list.md

 ## MCUs

 - Need to modify code for MCUs.
-Found what seems like good example to start with
+Communication works properly, but need to insert code for reading analog input from header pins